 It is usual for tech blogs to start the year with an article like “X trends of the year” or “Top predictions for industry Y”.
-So did we, and you have probably already read our research about the trends in web development for the year 2018.
+So did we, and you have probably already read our research about web development trends in 2019.

 But to be consistent, we decided to describe the anti-trends of the year as well.
 These are the technologies, approaches, techniques that are very popular among website owners, but are rather annoying and unfriendly for the users or negatively affect website conversions.